Bates College: The Bates Student

-Bates College's oldest operating newspaper is The Bates Student, created in 1873.
+Bates College's oldest newspaper is The Bates Student, created in 1873.
 It is one of the oldest continuously published college weeklies in the United States, and the oldest co-ed college weekly in the country.
 Alumni of the student media programs at Bates have won the Pulitzer Prize, and have their later work featured on major news sources.
 It circulates approximately 1,900 copies around the campus and Lewiston area.
 Since 1990, there has been an electronic version of the newspaper online.
 The newspaper provides access free of charge to a searchable database of articles stretching back to its inception on its website.
 In 2021, the college administration requested the student newspaper to retract an article that focused on the ongoing unionization among faculty staff members and replace it with an article that also included anti-union arguments.
 Some students accused the administration of censorship over this issue.

 WRBC

 WRBC is the college radio station of Bates College and was first aired in 1958.
 Originally started as an AM station at Bates, it began with the efforts of rhetoric professor and debate coach Brooks Quimby.
-It is ranked by the 2015 Princeton Review as the 12th best college radio station in the United States and Canada, making it the top college radio in the New England Small College Athletic Conference.
+It is ranked by the 2015 Princeton Review as the 12th-best college radio station in the United States and Canada, making it the top college radio in the NESCAC.

 A cappella

 There are five auditioned a cappella groups on campus.
-The Deansmen and the Manic Optimists are all-male, the Merminaders are all-female, and the co-ed groups are known as TakeNote and the Crosstones.
+The Deansmen and the Manic Optimists are all-male, the Merminaders are all-female, and the co-ed groups are known as TakeNote and the CrossTones.

 Brooks Quimby Debate Council

-Arguably the most well-known student organization at Bates is the Brooks Quimby Debate Council, due to endowment allocation, relative participation rate, awards and historical significance.
 The formation of the team predates the establishment of the college itself as the debate society was founded within the Maine State Seminary making it the oldest coeducational college debate society in the United States.
 It was headed by Bates alumnus and teacher Brooks Quimby and became the first intercollegiate international debate team in the United States.
 The Quimby Debate Society has been noted as "America's most prestigious debating society," and the "playground of the powerful."
-During the 1930s, the debate society was subject to 'The Quimby Institute' which pitted each and every debate student against Brooks Quimby himself.
-This is where he began to engage heated debate with them that stressed "flawless assertions" and resulted in every error made by the student to be carefully scrutinized and teased.
+During the 1930s, the debate society was subject to 'The Quimby Institute' which pitted every debate student against Brooks Quimby himself.
+This is where he began to engage in heated debate with them that stressed "flawless assertions" and resulted in every error made by the student to be carefully scrutinized and teased.
 Bates has an annual and traditional debate with Oxford, Cambridge and Dartmouth College.
 It competes in the American Parliamentary Debate Association domestically, and competes in the World Universities Debating Championships, internationally.
 The debate council was ranked 5th nationally in 2013, the year prior year ranking 9th in the world.